LRGASP/lrgasp-submissions/docs/submission.md

 Each ``entry`` must conform to fix, straight-forward file hierarchy.
 Each entry to a challenge is in a directory with the same name as the `entry_id`.
-The entry ids must be prefixed with the [LRGASP Challenge identifier](metadata-identifiers.md#lrgasp-challenge-identifiers) followed by a `_` and a unique team-defined name.
+The entry ids must be prefixed with the [Challenge identifier](metadata-identifiers.md#lchallenge-identifiers) followed by a `_` and a unique team-defined name.
 For instance:

 - `iso_detect_ref_ont_drna`